My Sleep Philosophy is Simple

 Children need to be taught how to sleep.

-- Children need to learn how to self-soothe.
+Children need to learn how to self-soothe.

-- Children deserve to understand what is expected of them.
+Children deserve to understand what is expected of them.

-- Children need love, nurturing and support while learning new sleep skills.
+Children need love, nurturing, and support while learning new sleep skills.

-- Children need parents to believe in their limitless ability to learn and grow.
+Children need parents to believe in their limitless ability to learn and grow.

 Often, two days into choosing a method, things are not going exactly as the book said they would.
-You wonder, why is your child not sleeping like “so and so” who lives down the street?
+Parents wonder, why is my child not sleeping like “so and so” who lives down the street?
 Her parents said that it only took her an hour to learn and they were done.
 Tired parents are left with self-doubt.
-They worry that they are failing and “doing it all wrong, therefore they give up almost as fast as they began.
-Parents ask, why does it seem so hard to figure out how to get my child to sleep?
+They worry that they are failing and “doing it all wrong.”
+They often want to give up almost as fast as they began.
+Parents ask: why does it seem so hard to figure out how to get my child to sleep?
 Shouldn’t I know how to do this?

-“Will there be crying?” is question we are often asked.
-This is a very valid question.
+A note on crying.
+“Will there be crying?” is a question I am often asked.
+This is a valid question.
 As parents, we are not hard-wired to hear our babies cry.